brbarnett/dot-net-core-spa/README.md

 ### Client (Web) application
 This project is also built to run on SSL but using the Angular CLI's `ng serve --ssl` command. `npm start` is also set up to work.
 Either command will launch the site at https://localhost:4200 [note: this is a reply URL] with hot reload.
 Since Angular CLI circumvents .NET Core, it's a good idea to test it before deploying.
 Run `ng build` and run the Web project without debugger - it will launch at https://localhost:44326 [note: this is a reply URL].

+Please add your AD tenant/client IDs to the ./src/app/services/auth-secret.service.ts file -- there is an example provided for formatting purposes.

 ## Deployment

 ### API application